openaps/docs/docs/docs/openaps-guide/overview.md

 **devices** by different **vendors**.  openaps exposes the **uses** of a **device** from a particular **vendor** for you to explore your own menagerie of devices in a **uniform** and interoperable manner.
+`openaps` also provides `reports` to track data as it flows through each phase, and an **alias** feature to logically group commands and workflows.

 When the community discovers how to communicate with a device, we can create an openaps **vendor** module for the new device.